 The Board meets on a quarterly basis with additional meetings held whenever necessary.
-There were five (5) Board of Directors meetings held during the financial year ended 31 December 2019 and the details of attendance are set out as follows:
+There were five (5) Board of Directors meetings held during the financial year ended 31 December 2020 and the details of attendance are set out as follows:

 Name of Directors No. of Meetings Attended

 Dato' Adnan bin Maaruf 5/5

 Dato' Tik bin Mustaffa 5/5

 Dato' Haji Muda bin Mohamed 5/5

-Dr. Radzuan bin A. Rahman 4/5
+Dr. Radzuan bin A. Rahman 5/5

-Dato' Mohamed Salleh bin Bajuri (appointed w.e.f.
-18 June 2019) 2/2
+Datuk Mohamed Salleh bin Bajuri 5/5

-Five (5) of the meetings were held at 26th Floor Menara Promet (KH), Jalan Sultan Ismail, 50250 Kuala Lumpur.
+Five (5) of the meetings were held at 26th Floor Menara KH (Promet), Jalan Sultan Ismail, 50250 Kuala Lumpur.

-The Company Secretary was present at all Board of Directors meetings held during the financial year ended 31 December 2019, in accordance with Practice 1.4 of the MCCG 2017.
+The Company Secretary was present at all Board of Directors meetings held during the financial year ended 31 December 2020, in accordance with Practice 1.4 of the MCCG 2017.

-Prior to the Board meetings, the agenda and the relevant documents and information are distributed to all Directors to ensure they have sufficient time to review and be prepared for discussion.
+Prior to the Board meetings, the agenda together with the relevant documents and information are distributed to all Directors to ensure they have sufficient time to review and be prepared for discussion.
 The Group Chief Operating Officer and/or other relevant key management personnel will provide information on the Group's performance and clarification on relevant issues and management's recommendations for deliberation and discussion by the Board prior to decision-making.
 Proceedings of Board meetings are recorded and signed by the Chairman of the meeting.